UltiNaruto/mf_item_tracker_ultinaruto/README.md

 ## Thanks

-ChaosMiles07, Ridleymaster for the original SM icons (https://www.spriters-resource.com/custom_edited/metroidcustoms/sheet/23198/),  Jakoliath for the new icons specific to Fusion(Added 2/16/2024)
+ChaosMiles07, Ridleymaster for the original SM icons (https://www.spriters-resource.com/custom_edited/metroidcustoms/sheet/23198/),  Jakoliath for the new icons specific to Fusion(Added 2/16/2024), UltiNaruto for the original tracker